Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

 \subsection{Split-K Update}

 \sml{\texttt{s\_max\_local}} \ssl{\texttt{s\_sum\_local}} \smg{\texttt{s\_max\_global}} \ssg{\texttt{s\_sum\_global}}

-\NAME{} is capable of another transformation \textit{split-k update}, which also performs reduction fusion.
+\NAME{} is capable of another reduction fusion transformation, \textit{split-k update}.
 While rolling update makes the rolling loop harder to parallelize, split-k update avoids this issue and aims to maximize parallelism.
-This transformation is so named because it resembles the split-k strategy in matrix multiplication \cite{splitk}.
-Split-k is well-suited for fusing attention-like operators and produces kernels similar to FlashDecoding \cite{flash-decoding}.
+Split-k breaks dependencies of reductions so that \emph{partial reductions} are computed in parallel in one loop nest, and a second loop nest combines and repairs the partial results simultaneously.
+Applying split-k update to attention produces kernels similar to FlashDecoding~\cite{flash-decoding}.
+This transformation is named because it resembles the split-k strategy in matrix multiplication~\cite{splitk}.

+Split-k update derives from the same break-and-repair paradigm as rolling update, using the same analysis and repair function $h$.
+It also reuses dataflow reorganization (step one) of rolling update.
+The difference lies in the values applied to $h$: while rolling update uses $h$ to tag-update by one iteration, split-k update uses $h$ to replace local reduction results with global reduction results.

-Split-k update reuses the steps 1, 3, and 4 of rolling update: dataflow reorganization, code pattern matching, and finding the repair function $h$.
-In split-k update, our insight on how to tag-update reduction results remains the same, but there are key differences in how we apply loop transformations.
-Figure \ref{fig:su-result} shows the result of applying split-k update to the example in Figure \ref{fig:example-orig}.
-Split-k update partitions the program into a local and a global section.
-The local section consists of parallelizable reductions, \sml{} and \ssl{}, that accumulate partial results, while global reductions \smg{} and \ssg{} combine these partial results into the final result.
-This local-global split is the key of the loop transformation in split-k update.
+Figure \ref{fig:su-result} shows the result of applying split-k update to the motivating example in Figure \ref{fig:example-orig}, An accompanying data dependency graph is shown in Figure \ref{fig:su-result-ddg}.
+The fusee \ssum{} and the producing reduction \smax{} are each split into a local reduce loop nest (\sml{}, \ssl{}) and a global reduce loop nest (\smg{}, \ssg{}).
+The local nests compute partial reductions, and the global nests combine partial results.
+The repair function $h$ is applied to the global nest of the fusee, \ssg{}.
+Unlike rolling update, the ``rolling'' loop $j0$ is now highly parallelizable.